-You must submit with the return Form 480.7A, copy of canceled checks or receipts as evidence of the payment of this tax.
+You must keep for your records Form 480.7A, copy of canceled checks or receipts as evidence of the payment of this tax.

 Line 6 - Enter losses of real property used as your principal residence incurred during the taxable year, not compensated by insurance or in any other form.
 Such losses must be caused by hurricane, earthquake, storm, tropical depression, floods, fire or other casualties.